galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > 1. Is the *Pasilla* gene (ps, FBgn0261552) downregulated by the RNAi treatment?
 > 2. Is the FBgn0003360 gene differentially expressed because of the treatment?
 If yes, how much?
 > 3. We could also hypothetically be interested in the effect of the sequencing (or other secondary factors in other cases).
 How would we know the differentially expressed genes because of sequencing type?
 > 4. We would like to analyze the interaction between the treatment and the sequencing.
+How could we do that?
 >
 > > ### {% icon solution %} Solution
 > >